Visiting Banff in May? Here’s All You Need to Know

 This is one of our most asked questions.
 The road to Moraine Lake usually opens around the first week of June and closes the Tuesday after the Canadian Thanksgiving Holiday (the second Monday in October).
 But there are no guarantees with anything in the Rockies – it all depends on the snowfall.

-In 2024, Moraine Lake Rd is scheduled to open on June 1st.
+In 2025, Moraine Lake Rd is scheduled to open on June 1st.
 This is also when the Parks Canada shuttles and tours start running to Moraine Lake.
 It’s best to stay updated with Parks Canada, or join our Banff Group Facebook page!

 If you’re visiting Banff in May and the road to Moraine Lake is not open, the only way to see it is by biking in, which is what we typically do.
-It’s 12km all uphill, and I promise you it’s not that bad.
+It’s 12km, one way and all uphill, and I promise you it’s not that bad.
 Plus, the way down is super fun and cruisy!
 Biking in is the only way we’ve ever seen Moraine Lake in May.
 You can always rent eBikes at Wilson Mountain Sports in Lake Louise Village to assist you on the way up!
 Though, officially, you cannot reserve bikes at Wilson Sports until June 1st, but they *might* have bikes ready to go before that.
 You will have to call and verify with them as it’s on a case-by-case basis.
 If you need to rent a bike, you can also rent one in Canmore or Banff and drive it to Lake Louise to start your bike ride.

 Although she’s never ugly, Moraine Lake likely won’t be as stunning in May as you’ve seen on social media.
 If you visit Moraine in May, expect there to still be lots of snow on the peaks and the lake to still be mainly frozen.
 It won’t be its full blue color yet, but it’s a nice visit as it’s relatively quiet with hardly anyone around besides other bikers.
 It turns into a crazy town come June and stays that way until October.